simbo1905/root-objects/README.md

 arranging for one or more `deliveries`.

 Note that `Money` is a value object type.
 It has no identity so its not an entity.
-I wont be discussing value object further as they are not a complex concept.
+I wont be discussing value objects further as they are not a complex concept.

 Note that in the diagram the lines with the black diamonds on the end denote